sayantangkhan/evilset/README.md

 It might also help to install `mold` and use it as a linker to improve iteration speed.

 `dnf install clang mold`

+## Building locally on macOS

+You need to install `rustup`, and possibly XCode.
+Once that's done, building is just a matter of running `cargo build --release`.
+Note that this just creates an executable, but not an `.app` bundle.